tub-lsdi/sema-join/docs/docs/corpus-ingestion.md

 ## Corpus Data

 Project SEMA-JOIN includes sample corpus data in JSON format.
 This data contains tables that will be analyzed to build the semantic index.
+Currently supported corpus formats are:
+- JSON files containing arrays of tables in Wikitable or WDC format

 ## Ingestion Process